-DIS offers portable nuclear and ultrasound imaging services.
-Its nuclear modality services include an imaging system, a certified nuclear medicine technologist and a cardiac stress technician, often certified or a trained nurse or paramedic, the supply of radiopharmaceuticals, and required licensing services for the performance of nuclear imaging procedures under the supervision of physicians.
-The ultrasound imaging service is similar, in that the Company provides the ultrasound equipment and one ultrasound technologist.
+Diagnostic Services offers portable nuclear and ultrasound imaging services.
+Its nuclear modality services include an imaging system, a certified nuclear medicine technologist and a cardiac stress technician, the supply of radiopharmaceuticals, and required licensing services for the performance of nuclear imaging procedures under the supervision of physicians.
+Its licensing infrastructure provides the radioactive materials license, radiation safety officer services, radiation safety training, monitoring and compliant policies and procedures.
 Its portable nuclear imaging operations use a hub and spoke model, in which centrally located regional hubs anchor multiple van routes in the surrounding metropolitan areas.
-At its DIS hubs, clinical personnel load the equipment, radiopharmaceuticals, and other supplies onto specially equipped vans for transport to the physician's office or other customer locations, where they set up the equipment for the day.
-The Company provides nuclear and ultrasound services primarily under annual contracts for services delivered on a per-day basis.
+At its Diagnostic Services hubs, clinical personnel load the equipment, radiopharmaceuticals and other supplies onto specially equipped vans for transport to the physician's office or other customer locations.
+After quality assurance testing, a technologist under the physician's supervision will gather patient information, inject the patient with a radiopharmaceutical, and then acquire the images for interpretation by the physician.
+The Company provides nuclear and ultrasound services primarily under contracts for services delivered on a per-day basis.

 Cardiac Event Monitoring Services